mantzaris/TagasaurusFull/README.md

 ## This application presents for users a way of uniquely annotating a locally stored collection of images.

 A key feature is that emotions are stored by the user's explicit input over a set of values for a set of different emotions.
-This is in contrast to many models where emoticons represent a small set of specific emotions a user must choose from rather than _tune_
+This is in contrast to many models where emoticons represent a small set of specific emotions a user must choose from rather than _tune_.
+Another key feature is the ability for any image to become a meme of another image.
+Collections of images with memes for a collection can also be made.
+The user has the ability to search through images and collections based upon the annotation information overlaps, and also find relevant memes through the use of a search on the bi-partite graph.
+That is 'which images are memes to images with such criteria?'

 ## Using Tagasaurus